 Oh, yikes, this is a big one.
 Not having accurate information has often prevented me from getting what I wanted.
 Without accurate information, I’ve foregone owning items I might have enjoyed or attending events I wanted to experience.
 Without accurate information, I’ve hobbled down a bumpy and indirect path instead of sailing the waves of a calm sea.
 Without accurate information, I’ve lost out on something for months or years before I realized—hey!
 This thing I want—I could have had it weeks or months or years ago!

-Often, people call my office in late May or late November and say they want to sign up for the IBLCE exam.
+Often, people call my office in after the deadline for applications has passed and say they want to sign up for the IBCLC exam.
 We say, “Oh, you just missed the deadline, it was a couple of weeks ago.”
-They have no idea they must submit their application by May 15 if they want to sit for the IBLCE exam in October.
-So they are shut out, and end up not taking the exam until April, and then waiting for their results.
+They have no idea they must submit their application by the spring deadline if they want to sit for the IBCLC exam in the fall.
+So they are shut out, and end up not taking the exam until the next cycle, and are then waiting for their results.
 Oops!
 They’ve just lost nearly one whole year before they can become an IBCLC.
 How, you might ask, can you avoid any or all of this?

 The first step to getting what you want